Employers love to ask, “what do you know about our company?” in the job interview.

-It’s better to know one or two facts that you’re 100% sure about, than walk into the interview with 10 facts and get half of them wrong or say them incorrectly.
+It’s better to know one or two facts that you’re sure about than to walk into the interview with 10 facts and get half of them wrong.

 So keep it simple and just know 2-3 basic facts about the company.

 I mentioned above it only takes a few minutes of good research to have a few facts you can respond with.

 But what exactly should you look for, and where?

 Those are just a few examples.
 You can research other areas of the company too.
 You just need a couple of facts you can respond with when they ask this question.